csqjxiao/100G-fpga-network-stack-core/README.md

 ## Getting Started

-Execute `make` in the root folder, a new folder named `synthesis_results` will be created.
+Execute `make` in the root folder, new folders named `synthesis_results_noHMB` and `synthesis_results_HMB` will be created.
 After the folder creation the project will launch the Synthesis of the different IP-Cores.
 Be patient this may take around 10 minutes.

 ## Explore the IP-Cores

-You can check the synthetized project under `synthesis_results`.
+You can check the synthesized project under `synthesis_results_noHMB` or `synthesis_results_HMB`.
+The source code is the same, but the target FPGA is different.
 For instance, if you want to open the TOE

 ```
-vivado_hls -p synthesis_results/TOE_hls_prj/
+vivado_hls -p synthesis_results_noHBM/TOE_hls_prj/
 ```

 ## Citation
-If you use the TCP/IP stack or the checksum computation in your project please cite one of the following papers and/or link to the github project:
+If you use the TCP/IP stack or the checksum computation in your project please cite one of the following papers and/or link to the GitHub project:

 ```
 @inproceedings{sutter2018fpga,